 - An international outlook

 You’ll also complete two level 7 Master’s assignments to test your ability to be critically reflective and research-led in your approach to teaching.
-These will count as 60 credits towards an MA Education.

 Leeds Trinity University is committed to recruiting students with talent and potential and who we feel will benefit greatly from their academic and non-academic experiences here.
 We treat every application on its own merits; we value highly the experience you illustrate in your personal statement.